-Type: Context indicator
+Type of indicator: Context indicator

-This is a context indicator, and is not assessed; it is shown to highlight a biological response to climate change and a potential pressure on biological systems.
+This is a context indicator and is not assessed; it is shown to highlight a biological response to climate change and a potential pressure on biological systems.
 It shows the impact of temperature change on the timing of biological events such as flowering or migration in the spring.
-The UK Spring Index is calculated from the annual mean observation date of the following 4 biological events: first flowering of hawthorn (Crataegus monogyna), first flowering of horse chestnut (Aesculus hippocastanum), first recorded flight of an orange-tip butterfly (Anthocharis cardamines), and first sighting of a swallow (Hirundo rustica).
+The Spring Index is calculated from the annual mean observation date of the following 4 biological events: first flowering of hawthorn (Crataegus monogyna), first flowering of horse chestnut (Aesculus hippocastanum), first recorded flight of an orange-tip butterfly (Anthocharis cardamines), and first sighting of a swallow (Hirundo rustica).

 Figure B4i.
-Index of the timing of biological spring events (number of days after 31 December) in the UK, 1891 to 1947, and 1999 to 2018
+Index of the timing of biological spring events (number of days after 31 December) in the UK, 1891 to 1947, and 1998 to 2022

-- Number of days after 31 December (e.g. day 121 = 1 May).
+- Number of days after 31 December (for example, day 121 = 1 May).

-Source: 1891 to 1947 – Royal Meteorological Society; 1999 to 2018 – UK Phenology Network (Nature’s Calendar, currently funded by the People’s Postcode Lottery, Postcode Green Trust).
+Source: 1891 to 1947 – Royal Meteorological Society, 1998 to 2022 – UK Phenology Network (Nature’s Calendar, currently funded by the People’s Postcode Lottery, Postcode Green Trust).